AvitalGalper/IR-project/README.md

 ## files that we used in our project:

-- **DL_BIG.plk:** pkl file contains a dictionary mapping document ID to his lenght.
+- **DL_BIG.plk:** This pkl file contains a dictionary that connects each document ID with its corresponding length.
-- **TitleDict.pkl:** pkl file contains a dictionary mapping document ID to the document's title.
+- **TitleDict.pkl:** Inside this pkl file, there's a dictionary that links each document ID with its title.
-- **pageviews.pkl:** pkl file contains a dictionary mapping document ID to his page view, which is a value represents the request for the content of a web page (relevant to the - month of August 2021, more then 10.7 million viewed atricles).
+- **pageviews.pkl:** Stored in this pkl file is dictionary that associates each document ID with its respective page view count.
+This count reflects the number of times a web page was accessed, specifically pertaining to the month of August 2021, where over 10.7 million articles were viewed.
-- **pagerank.pkl:** file contains a dictionary mapping document ID to his page rank value, which is a value represent the importance of a web page.
+- **pagerank.pkl:** This csv file holds a dictionary that matches each document ID with its corresponding page rank value.
+This value quantifies the importance of a web page.

 ## Project Structure
 ### indexes